-The committee reviews HSE performance including risk management at least three times a year.
+The committee reviews HSE performance and operational risk management.
 It receives detailed reports on:

-- overall HSE corporate governance and performance - operational performance and preventive maintenance metrics - asset integrity programs - security and emergency preparedness, incident response and evaluation - people and process safety performance metrics, and - developments in and compliance with applicable legislation and regulations.
+- overall HSE corporate governance - · operational performance and preventive maintenance metrics - asset integrity programs - emergency preparedness, incident response and evaluation - people and process safety performance metrics, and - developments in and compliance with applicable legislation and regulations.

-The committee also receives updates on any specific areas of operational and construction risk management review being conducted by management and the results and corrective action plans emanating from internal and third party audits.

-Information about the financial and operational effects of environmental protection requirements on the capital expenditures, profit or loss and competitive position of TCPL can be found in the MD&A in the Other information - Risks and risk management - Health safety and environment section, which section of the MD&A is incorporated by reference herein.
+The committee also receives updates on any specific areas of operational and construction risk management review being conducted by management and the results and corrective action plans flowing from internal and third party audits.
+Information about the financial and operational effects of environmental protection requirements on the capital expenditures, profit or loss and competitive position of TCPL can be found in the MD&A in the Other information - Risks and risk management - Health, safety and environment section, which section of the MD&A is incorporated by reference herein.
+Generally, each year the committee or the committee Chair tours one of our existing assets or projects under development as part of its responsibility to monitor and review our HSE practices.
+Additionally, the Board and the committee have a joint site visit annually.
+In 2016, the committee held a special session devoted to operational safety.